kirigen-ai/pipelines/README.md

             kp.SequentialFlow(
-                max_requests=64,                        # Maximum number of requests stored in the processing queue name='recognition',                     # The name of the provider stream policy=BalancingPolicy.FIFO,            # the policy used when processing requests provider=SpeechRecognitionProvider(),   # the provider to use
+                max_requests=64,                        # Maximum number of requests stored in the processing queue name='recognition',                     # The name of the provider stream policy=BalancingPolicy.PRIORITY,        # the policy used when processing requests provider=SpeechRecognitionProvider(),   # the provider to use
                 streams=None                            # child flows used during the request processing ),